-This clearly shows how poorly the RGB rainbow performs, often giving quite misleading impressions of what the terrain around Maunga Whau looks like.
+This clearly shows how poorly the RGB rainbow performs, often giving quite misleading impressions of the terrain around Maunga Whau.
 In contrast, the HCL-based blue-yellow palette works reasonably well in all settings.
 The most important problem of the RGB rainbow is that it is not monotonic in luminance, making correct interpretation quite hard.
 Moreover, the red-green contrasts deteriorate substantially in the dichromatic emulations.

 As another example for the poor performance of the RGB rainbow we employ a shaded map.
 This is available as

 demoplot(..., "map") and is based on county polygons for Alabama, Georgia, and South Carolina along with an artifical variable used for coloring.

 Often the red-yellow-green RGB spectrum is used for a diverging palette with yellow as the neutral value.
 In base R this can be generated by

 rainbow(11, end = 1/3).
 However, this palette has again a number of weaknesses, especially that the green-yellow part of the palette almost collapses to the same color when desaturated or when color blindness is emulated.

 To illustrate that much more balanced palettes for the same purpose are available the

 Geyser palette (mimicked from CARTO 2019) is adopted:

 divergingx_hcl(11, "Geyser", rev = TRUE).
 This also goes from red via yellow to a green/blue and hence needs the